SpaceODY/Space-Shuttle-System-Expanded/README.md

 MODS REQUIRED: ASET (Core, Avionics, Rover props), JSI(Raster prop monitor), KSPWheel, B9PartSwitch, Realism Overhaul

+Expect a folder clean up of this mod soon.
+(Many textures/configs are in the most random places in the folders and some arent even being used.)

 MODS SUPPORTED: Kerbalsim, TACLifeSupport(From regular RO), Waterfall.

 Thanks to Radar for making this a community mod so we can work on keeping it up to date together.